 Hush and Prometheus haven’t gotten along very well since the Poison Ivy affair two months ago.
 When the Secret Society of Super-villains wants information about Prometheus’ “Key to Limbo,” Talia, Deathstroke, and an army of Kobra soldiers attack Hush and Prometheus.
 Prometheus keels over revealing that he contracted a deadly virus from one of the fake Ivies (from GK #65).
 Talia forces Hush to perform life-saving surgery on Prometheus.
 Afterward, Hush and Talia part ways on bad terms.
 When a videographer discovers that he has video of Bruce Wayne fighting Hush in the background of one of his shots, its not long before he realizes that Bruce is Batman.
 After blood is shed in a very cinematographic way à la the Coen Brothers, the videographer contacts Bruce and blackmails him for money.
 The blackmailer sets up a meeting, but demands to do the exchange with one of Bruce’s servants.
 Alfred goes to the meeting and does the exchange as planned.
 However, the blackmailer winds up getting murdered by Clayface VIII (Johnny Williams), who frames Alfred for the crime.
 Back at Wayne Manor, Alfred remembers what had been blocked out in his brain when he hit his head (in GK #60).
 Alfred tells Bruce that Tommy Elliot is alive, but is not Hush!
-(See, Alfie actually saw Clayface VIII pretending to be Tommy Elliot).
+(See, Alfie actually saw Clayface VIII pretending to be Tommy Elliot.)
 After a short investigation, Batman learns that Hush not only used the new Clayface in an attempt to trick Alfred, but Hush also injected Clayface DNA into Alfred, which is slowly killing him.
-There are a ton of flashbacks which detail how Hush came to meet the new Clayface, Johnny Williams, six months ago.
-(Williams murdered a hooker and Hush has been blackmailing him ever since).
-However, like Alfred, Johnny Williams is dying and the only thing that can save both of them is DNA from a very specific Clayface, Cassius Clay (Clayface V).
-NOTE: Hush tries to get samples from all the known Clayfaces at this time (as shown in Catwoman Vol. 3 #44-45, which overlaps with this tale).
-In these Catwoman issues, Hush also blackmails Catwoman into releasing Clayface VII (Todd Russell) from his STAR Labs prison.
+(There are a ton of flashbacks that detail how Hush came to meet the new Clayface, Johnny Williams, six months ago.
+Williams murdered a sex worker and Hush has been blackmailing him ever since.)
+However, like Alfred, Johnny Williams is dying and the only thing that can save both of them is DNA from a very specific Clayface, Cassius Clay aka Clayface V. (NOTE: Hush tries to get samples from all the known Clayfaces at this time—as shown in Catwoman Vol. 3 #44-45, which overlaps with this tale.
+In these Catwoman issues, Hush also blackmails Catwoman into releasing Todd Russell aka Clayface VII from his STAR Labs prison.)
 Back to our GK tale, Batman breaks into Arkham and helps Cassius escape in order to get a sample of his DNA.
 In the end, Alfred is saved and cleared of all murder charges when Johnny Williams dies and the GCPD realizes the truth.
 Cassius escapes into the Gotham night.
 And to round out this large chunk of GKs, Bruce visits the old Wayne summer cottage and discovers a stack of love letters addressed to his father, but not from his mother.
 Bruce does some investigating and meets Eve Mackay, who wrote the letters.
 Eve was indeed madly in love with Thomas Wayne, but Thomas rejected her because he would never cheat on Bruce’s mom.

 –Catwoman Vol. 3 #47-48 (“THE ONE YOU LOVE”)

-–REFERENCE: At a charity event, Bruce meets millionaire playboy plastic surgeon Dr. Wayne Franklin and his sister Dr. Amina Franklin.
-Bruce and Amina begin dating (as seen through flashback in Batman #659).
+–REFERENCE: In a flashback from Batman #659.
+At a charity event, Bruce meets millionaire playboy plastic surgeon Dr. Wayne Franklin and his sister Dr. Amina Franklin.
+Bruce and Amina begin dating.
 They will only date for a short while before calling it off.

-–FLASHBACK: Batman apprehends Mad Hatter, who has just killed five different women in a sick attempt to find his “Alice” (as seen through flashback in Joker’s Asylum II: Mad Hatter #1).
+–FLASHBACK: From Joker’s Asylum II: Mad Hatter #1.
+Batman apprehends Mad Hatter, who has just killed five different women in a sick attempt to find his “Alice.”

-–REFERENCE: Late February.
-Batman apprehends attempted murderer Lazlo Rankin (as referenced in Batman #698).
+–REFERENCE: In Batman #698.
+Late February.
+Batman apprehends attempted murderer Lazlo Rankin.

-–NOTE: Early March.
-Donna Troy is resurrected from the dead by the returning Greco-Roman gods known as the Titans of Myth (as seen in Return of Donna Troy #1-4).
+–NOTE: In Return of Donna Troy #1-4.
+Early March.
+Donna Troy is resurrected from the dead by the returning Greco-Roman gods known as the Titans of Myth.
 The Titans of Myth are the sons and daughters of the union between the mother of the gods, Gaea, and long-banished father of the gods, Uranus.
 These Titans were the second generation of Greco-Roman gods that were imprisoned when the third and current generation (the generation of Zeus) took over.
 (The first generation consisted only of Gaia and Uranus).

-–NOTE: Darkseid will be killed by Orion in Bat Year 22, but the evil New God’s soul will fall backward through time and land right here.
+–NOTE: In a reference in DC Universe #0, a reference in the Seven Soldiers series, and also referenced in Grant Morrison interviews.
+Darkseid will be killed by Orion in Bat Year 22, but the evil New God’s soul will fall backward through time and land right here.
 Virtually powerless, Darkseid’s soul inhabits a human host body.
 Darkseid adopts the not-so-clever name of Boss Dark Side and begins re-creating his former minions (who have all been killed in the future as well) hidden in human host bodies.
-(As referenced in DC Universe #0, the Seven Soldiers series, and Grant Morrison interviews).

 –Man-Bat Vol. 4 #1-5 (“THE RETURN”)